 With the “Instant Pot” (pressure cooker) craze at fever pitch, plant-based recipes for the user-friendly appliance are coming out of the woodwork everywhere.
 And why not?
-The pressure cooker is a one-pot wonder that cooks meals in minutes.
+The pressure cooker is a one-pot wonder that cooks meals in minutes so you can get back to your quarantine-induced, Netflix binge.
 From spicy Mexican burrito bowls to savory Asian noodles, to a multitude of cuisines in between, there’s a wide world of vegan flavors to be enjoyed from the Instant Pot.
 Here are a few of our favorites.

 1. Quinoa Burrito Bowls

-Forget fast-casual chains Chipotle and Qdoba—you can concoct a better burrito bowl in your own kitchen.
+You can concoct a burrito bowl to rival Chipotle and Qdoba in your very own kitchen.
 The tang of cooked salsa fuses quite nicely with the smooth black beans, and the bed of quinoa serves as the peacemaker, bringing the dish together (plus, this recipe makes enough for an army, so it’s a good thing the leftovers are as tasty as the first run).
 With this easy-peasy burrito bowl, you’ll never hit up the Mexican food chains again; you’ve got a faster, more casual option right in your own kitchen.

 2. One-Pot Garlic Noodles

 Whipping up a batch of these slightly sweet, definitely savory noodles takes mere minutes in the pressure cooker, but you’d never know it by the end result.
 Szechuan and soy sauces marry to create a deceptively rich paste that the noodles marinate in, cooking to perfection in a jiffy.
 For extra vegan pizzazz, add in some of your favorite veggies (broccoli and bell pepper, anyone?) before the cooking time begins, and watch a full meal take shape in moments.